fbgallet/roam-extension-live-ai-assistant/README.md

 ---

-### 🆕 New in v.22 (November 2025) (v.23 & 24 are mostly fixes)
+### 🆕 New in v.25 (December 2025)

-- **Chat panel** for smooth conversations, can be displayed as a left/right panel or full screen, combined with a rich context panel
-- **Chat agent**, relying on tools to query your graph, handle context with natural language, leverage rich instructions and resources with [Live AI Skills](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/liveai-skills-system.md) (inspired by Anthropic Agent Skills), chat with help documents...
-- **Query composer** to compose natural language queries, combine them, add specific pages, etc., and save them to reuse them easily, providing a well defined context for Chat
-- Ask Your Graph agent support now **sequences of queries** to better handle complexe queries and better handling of DNPs and attributes
-- 'Ask Your Graph - Pattern analysis' command for quick overview of all pages in your graph or recent pages or Daily notes
-- New models supported natively: GPT-5.1, Gemini models (including Imagen-4 and 'nano banana'), Claude Sonnet 4.5 & Haiku 4.5 (supporting web fetching), gpt-5-search-api, Grok-4-fast
-- Added 'Pdf' checkbox in Context menu
+- Drag & drop block(s) to Chat panel to add them to the context
+- Gemini 3 Pro and Nano banana Pro support
+- Audio and Video analysis with Gemini models
+- Audio file transcription with OpenAI or Gemini
+- Pdf, image, audio, video and web search supported in Chat panel

 (See complete changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))